-Version 3 inversion description document is currently under development, which will describe important changes to input data sets, scalar to vector computations, and additional retrieval products including sensitivity to input uncertainties.
+Version 3 inversion description document describes the input data sets, scalar to vector computations, and additional retrieval products including sensitivity to input uncertainties.
 Please contact the AERONET staff if you have further questions.
 In general, Version 3 products are similar to Version 2 data products and the following documents can be used as a guide:

 + Version 2 Quality Assurance Criteria or Full Version (PDF)

 Version 3 also provides estimates of the uncertainty for selected products (Estimated Uncertainty Description).